lnemsick-simp/pupmod-simp-libkv/Design.md

 * Standardized error handling

-  * Each backend interface (plugin) operation corresponding to a libkv function must return a results Hash in lieu of raising an exception.
+  * Each backend plugin operation corresponding to a libkv function must return a results Hash in lieu of raising an exception.
-  * The libkv adapter must catch any exceptions not handled by the plugin software and convert to a failed-operation results Hash.
+  * The plugin adapter must catch any exceptions not handled by the plugin software and convert to a failed-operation results Hash.
 This includes failure to load the plugin software (e.g., if an externally-provided plugin has malformed Ruby.)